hxlnt/nobadmemories.com/blog/2022/05/printmaking-as-play.md

 These are two prints from my first use of the Print Gocco, featuring a lovely illustration made for me by <a href="https://twitter.com/elloradatura" target="_blank">Gabrielle Genevieve</a>.
 All colors were imprinted in a single pass, made possible by the fact that the inks have a firm consistency and are resistant to blending when pressed.

 <figure style="margin-left:24px; margin-right:-24px; padding-bottom:36px; padding-top:-36px;"><img src="/img/goccoprints.jpg">
-<figcaption>In retrospect, coloring the telephone yellow wasn't a good choice on my part.</figcaption>
+<figcaption>In retrospect, coloring the telephone yellow wasn't a good choice.</figcaption>
 </figure>

-You can see that this image was a challenge for the Print Gocco: there is considerable smudging (top) and veining (top right, bottom left) due to some overinking and the print density of the image.
+This image was a challenge for the Print Gocco: there is considerable smudging (top) and veining (top right, bottom left) due to some overinking and the print density of the image.

 Could we improve on the Print Gocco?